fsmosca/musketeer-chess/README.md

 That cannon marked X cannot enter the playing area for the rest of the game.

 #### b.
 The king is in check
-If a musketeer piece is located at e column or king file and if this king is in check and this king cannot capture its attacker, the player could no longer gate that piece for the rest of the game.
-See image 11.
+If a musketeer piece is located at e column or king file and if this king is in check and this king cannot capture its attacker, see image 11, the player could no longer gate that piece for the rest of the game.

-##### Image 11: White king is in check
+##### Image 11: White king is in check, attacker is far from king

 ![King in check](https://i.imgur.com/GNlDc2C.png)

 White to play and its king is under check or attack, the king cannot capture the queen at H4, its only move is e1d2 or Kd2.
-It cannot gate the leopard, see Image 12.
+See image 12.

 ##### Image 12: King loses the right to gate its leopard